davidtheobald8/landscapen/README.md

  Each statistic in the *lstStatistics* is calculated for each zone at the *resolution* specified.
  *values* = ee.Image()
  *zones* = the zones or regions used to summarize over.
-Can be either ee.FeatureCollection() or ee.Image() *lstStatistics* = ee.List() of strings that can include: 'deciles', 'mean', 'median', 'percentiles','quartiles', 'skew', 'stdDev', 'sum', 'variance'
+Can be either ee.FeatureCollection() or ee.Image() *lstStatistics* = ee.List() of strings that can include: 'deciles', 'max', 'mean', 'median', 'min', 'percentiles','quartiles', 'skew', 'stdDev', 'sum', 'variance'
  *resolution* = ee.Number()
  *extent* = ee.Geometry()
  returns ee.FeatureCollection()